spzSource/NeuralNetwork.Convolutional.OCR/README.md

 ## Usage
 ### 1. Builder for your neural network
-You may to create your own builder with specific logic for your NN.
+You may create your own builder with specific logic for your NN.
 Or simply use existing builder named NeuralNetworkBuilder.
 ```cs
   INeuralNetworkBuilder<double> networkBuilder = new NeuralNetworkBuilder<double>();
 ```

 ### 2. Factory to create specific instance of NN.
-By default the factory for convolutional NN already exists.
+By default the the library has already the default implementation of factory for NN.
 ```cs
 public class SpecificNeuralNetworkFactory : INeuralNetworkFactory<double>
 {